GC-public-projects/AuthuiFirestoreDemo/README.md

     }

     override suspend fun deleteCity(cityId: String) {
-        // do not delete the collections inside the document ! db.collection("cities").document(cityId)
+        // do not delete the collections inside the document if some exist ! db.collection("cities").document(cityId)
             .delete()
             .addOnSuccessListener { Log.d(TAG, "DocumentSnapshot successfully deleted!") }